 Where it wins: reach and licensing economics inside the Microsoft ecosystem, strong visualization, and Excel-native reporting.

-Where it gets harder: the Fabric capacity model has cost step-ups (for example F32 to F64), embedded capacity can throttle when one heavy tenant query degrades others, and teams that also run dbt often maintain metrics and row-level security in two systems — a governance tax and a source of drift.
+Against the test: the Fabric capacity model has cost step-ups (for example F32 to F64), embedded capacity can throttle when one heavy tenant query degrades others, and teams that also run dbt often maintain metrics and row-level security in two systems — a governance tax and a source of drift.
 Copilot is AI added to a dashboard tool rather than an AI-native foundation, and Power BI is happiest inside Microsoft rather than cross-warehouse.
 If you're weighing a move, see our best Power BI alternatives guide.
 (Capacity tiers and licensing change; check current Microsoft docs.)

 Looker — governed dashboards via LookML (now with Gemini)